bids-standard/bids-specification/src/04-modality-specific-files/06-intracranial-electroencephalography.md

 * `OTHER`:      Any other type of channel
 * **`REF`**: 		**Reference channel**

-**Free text examples for field description**
-* intracranial, stimulus, response, vertical EOG, horizontal EOG, skin conductance, eyetracker
+The free text field for the channel description can for example be specified as intracranial, stimulus, response, vertical EOG, horizontal EOG, skin conductance, eyetracker, etc.

-Examples of type and description fields:
+Some examples of type and description fields:

 | name     | type | description                       |
 | :------- | :--- | :-------------------------------- |